SravanRajupalem/FootballPredictions/README.rst

     This step took a significant amount of memory usage.
 Therefore, it was necessary to run the match_logs_list_urls.csv in multiple batches.
     A total of 15 notebooks were created in order to run all batches in parallel.
 The function below is used across all FBREF Player Batch notebooks; this is an example of the first batch.
-At the end, all dataframes will be concatenated together to produce a single dataframe.
+In the end, all dataframes are concatenated together to produce a single dataframe.

 .. code:: python